-In 2017, consumer retail spending in the United States totaled more than five trillion dollars—marking another year of retail sales growth.
+In 2018, consumer retail spending in the United States totaled more than six trillion dollars—marking another year of retail sales growth.
 While numerous factors can be credited for contributing to the growth in sales, technological advances over the years that have made it easier than ever for consumers to make purchases.

 Think about it—whether shopping from their desktop computer at home or work, their laptop in a coffee shop, or their phone while on the go, consumers can utilize technology to buy whatever they need, whenever they need it.
 However, despite the convenience and the fact that online retail sales are rapidly growing, only a small fraction—around 10%—of all retail sales are made through e-commerce sites.
 Hard to believe?
 It’s true, in 2017 nearly 90% of the 5 trillion dollars spent on retail were spent at traditional brick-and-mortar stores.